 “One of the key principles of software engineering in practice is this: if you have to do something manually more than once, automate it so that you never have to do it again.”

 That doesn’t sound terribly bad necessarily.
-Until you realize some could say that is why you “automate away” any manual testing, treating one round of testing the same as any other.
-After all, hat’s the difference, right?
+Until you realize some could say that this is why you “automate away” any manual testing, treating one round of testing the same as any other.
+After all, what’s the difference, right?

 And if you combine that with the thought from Infrastructure as Code, you might think that this is the way to gradually reduce “manual testing”.
 And if you read the Continuous Delivery book, you may feel that you should replace that “QA Phase” entirely anyway.